arthurgassner/swissenergy-frontend/docs/industrialization.md

 - Fetching the fresh data every hour.
 - Training and testing the model on the latest data every hour.
-- Forecasting the load for the next 24h.[^2]
+- Forecasting the load for the next 24h.[^3]
 - Having the latest forecast available to the user.

-[^2]: This is called _offline inference_.
+[^3]: This is called _offline inference_.

-To answer those requirements, we propose the following ML system design:
+We propose hosting our ML solution on a remote machine, which can be access via a REST API.
+The remote machine will periodically fetch the latest ENTSO-E data and train a model on them.
+That model will then be used to predict the loads for the next 24h, which will be saved to disk.
+Upon receiving the appropriate request through the REST API, the machine will return the latest forecast.

 <figure markdown="span">
   ![Image title](assets/modelling/placeholder.png){ width="50%" }
-  <figcaption>ML System Design.</figcaption>
+  <figcaption>System Design of our ML solution.</figcaption>
 </figure>

-The details of this design will be adressed in the Deployment section.

 ## Maintainability